Judd Trump: 2011–2014

-At the World Open, Trump gained revenge over Joyce by dispatching him 5–0, and he beat Nigel Bond 5–1, before Matthew Stevens won their quarter-final match 5–3.
-Trump qualified for the PTC Finals by finishing second on the Order of Merit, but lost to Alfie Burden 3–4 in the first round.
-He also lost in the first round of the China Open to good friend Jack Lisowski 3–5, surrendering his world number one ranking to Mark Selby again in the process.

-Trump headed into the 2013 World Championship in less than auspicious form, though he himself said that he had prepared better than ever for the event.
-He beat Dominic Dale in the first round for the second year in a row, this time by 10–5.
-At 8–7 ahead in the last 16 against Marco Fu, Trump raced away with five consecutive frames to triumph 13–7 and set up a quarter-final clash with Shaun Murphy.
+At the 2013 World Open, Trump played Matthew Stevens in the quarter-finals and lost 3–5.
+He qualified for the PTC Finals by finishing second on the Order of Merit, but lost to Alfie Burden in the first round.
+He also lost in the first round of the China Open to Lisowski, relinquishing the world number one ranking to Mark Selby.
+At the 2013 World Championship, he beat Dale in the first round 10–5.
+At 8–7 ahead in the last 16 against Fu, Trump won five consecutive frames to triumph 13–7 and set up a quarter-final clash with Murphy.
 Trump came from 3–8 down to level at 8–8 at the conclusion of the second session.
-The deciding frame lasted 53 minutes with Trump winning it on the yellow to seal a 13–12 victory.
-He met Ronnie O'Sullivan in the semi-finals, but was unable to capitalise on the chances that came his way: though he potted a ball in 24 of the 28 frames played, he could only make four breaks above 50 in an 11–17 defeat.
-Trump said afterwards "It's probably the worst I've played all tournament.
-I would've probably expected to lose to anyone the way I played."
+The deciding frame of the match lasted 53 minutes with Trump winning it to seal a 13–12 victory.
+He met O'Sullivan in the semi-finals and only made five breaks above 50 in an 11–17 defeat.